WhitakerLab/whitakerlab.github.io/_posts/blog/2019-06-20-Lovely_to_meet_you.md

 So lucky I am to have a great experience studying in the Alan Turing Institue.
 I feel happy to know many people here,because all of them are zealous,creative and willing to help each other.
-Now,I would like introduce 3 people who I interviewed them.I love their great works.
+Now, I would like to introduce 3 people who I interviewed them.
+I love their great works.

 ## Ryan Chan